-Abstract-Optimal context quantizers for minimum conditional entropy can be constructed by dynamic programming in the probability simplex space.
-The main difficulty, operationally, is the resulting complex quantizer mapping function in the context space, in which the conditional entropy coding is conducted.
-To overcome this difficulty, we propose new algorithms for designing context quantizers in the context space based on the multiclass Fisher discriminant and the kernel Fisher discriminant (KFD).
-In particular, the KFD can describe linearly nonseparable quantizer cells by projecting input context vectors onto a high-dimensional curve, in which these cells become better separable.
+Abstract - Optimal context quantizers for minimum conditional entropy can be constructed by dynamic programming in the probability simplex space.
+The main difficulty, operationally, is the resulting complex quantizer mapping function in the context space in which the conditional entropy coding is conducted.
+To overcome this difficulty we propose new algorithms for designing context quantizers in the context space based on multi-class Fisher discriminant and the kernel Fisher discriminant.
+In particular, the kernel Fisher discriminant can describe linearly-nonseparable quantizer cells by projecting input context vectors onto a high-dimensional curve, in which these cells become better separable.
 The new algorithms outperform the previous linear Fisher discriminant method for context quantization.
-They approach the minimum empirical conditional entropy context quantizer designed in the probability simplex space, but with a practical implementation that employs a simple scalar quantizer mapping function rather than a large lookup table.
+They approach the minimum empirical conditional entropy context quantizer designed in the probability simplex space, but with a practical implementation that employs a simple scalar quantizer mapping function rather than a large look-up table.

-Index Terms-Context quantization, entropy coding, Fisher discriminants, image compression.
+Key words: context quantization, entropy coding, Fisher discriminants, image compression.